Cognigrape® (Vitis vinifera Grape Extract)

 Anxiety symptoms

-Anxiety scores drop by about 25% with Cognigrape® at 250 mg/day over 12 weeks — a clinically meaningful effect comparable to dedicated anxiolytics in mild anxiety contexts.
+Anxiety scores drop by about 25% with Cognigrape® at 250 mg/day — a clinically meaningful effect comparable to dedicated anxiolytics in mild anxiety contexts.
 Particularly relevant for older adults whose anxiety is intertwined with cognitive complaints (worry about memory, concentration, or word-finding).
 Reasonable consideration for mild anxiety in older adults; not validated for clinical anxiety disorders or as substitute for SSRI/anxiolytic therapy.

 Memory specifically — immediate and delayed